soggybag/tetris-redux/README.md

 version.
 I used Frank's game as a starting point for this version.

+### Expanding on the game

+Adding new block shapes is interesting.
+I added a "C", "+", and a 3x3 with a block in each corner.
+These make the game more difficult.
+Which goes along way to explaining where the original shapes came from.

+These new shapes might work better on a larger grid.
+They may also be good for making the game more difficult over time.

+Including a "bomb" type brick that shows up on occasion and destroys blocks it comes in contact with could be fun.

 ### TODOs

 So far this is a work in progress.
 As is most of the features work.
 That said there are still things that need to be taken care of.

+- Add new Game blocks
 - Game Over State
   - Needs to display a game over message
   - Restart button needs to display countdown before starting game
 - CSS improvements
-  - Use CSS grid for main layout.
+  - ~~Use CSS grid for main layout~~
   - Mobile friendly media queries
 - Design improvements
-  - Blocks could use a beveled edge like the original arcade version.
+  - ~~Blocks could use a beveled edge like the original arcade version~~
   - Background and general color improvements.
   - Better typography
 - Scoring could use improvements.